marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   in future warnings may be added to :option:`-Wformat-security` that are not included in :option:`-Wformat-nonliteral`.)

+.. option:: -Wno-format-security

+  Default option value for :option:`-Wformat-security`.

-.. option:: -Wformat-signedness, -Wno-format-signedness
+.. option:: -Wformat-signedness

   If :option:`-Wformat` is specified, also warn if the format string requires an unsigned argument and the argument is signed and vice versa.

+.. option:: -Wno-format-signedness

+  Default option value for :option:`-Wformat-signedness`.

-.. option:: -Wformat-truncation, -Wformat-truncation=level, -Wno-format-truncation
+.. option:: -Wformat-truncation, -Wformat-truncation=level

   Warn about calls to formatted input/output functions such as ``snprintf`` and ``vsnprintf`` that might result in output truncation.
 When the exact